tilt-dev/tilt.build/blog/_posts/2020-12-15-what-color-is-your-status.md

   - ux
 ---

-What happened here?

 [snapshot]

-As of Tilt v0.18.0, every resource gets two colors!
-They might even be the same color.

-You may ask "Why do we need two colors?
-One color seemed perfectly fine!"

-We're glad you asked!
+As of Tilt v0.18.0, there's something new in the Sidebar!
+Each resource now shows BOTH the runtime status AND build status, rather than combining both into a single status.

-## Why Two Colors is Better Than One
+## Why The Change?

 Tilt sets up local dev environments.
 Your dev environment has two pieces: the binary to build, and the binary currently running.
 Build-time and run-time.

-As a short hand, collapsing build status and runtime status into one was a way to give you a single place to glance.
+When we first launched Tilt, we collapsed build status and runtime status into a single indicator.
+This seemed like a good tradeoff for an interface that was easy to scan, and informative _most_ of the time.

-But it wasn't very transparent.
-People regularly complained: my resource is red.
+But this design could be misleading.
+We heard feedback like, "My resource is red.
 But the server is still responding to requests.
-Does that mean Tilt made a mistake?
+What's going on?"

-The single status made it hard to guess what was going on in some cases: your binary doesn't compile, so Tilt can't update the server.
+In these cases, the single indicator made it hard to guess at the true status. (i.e., Your binary doesn't compile, so Tilt can't update the server.
+But the server's still running with the last build we deployed!)

-We're still investigating ways to give users a single place to glance to see what they need to take action on.
-But we want to make it clear and transparent, and help you to understand what part of the build is failing.
+We want Tilt to support an accurate good mental model of what's happening to your services as you code, while keeping the interface digestible.

 ## What's Next